zacharyreese/DotaVoiceLines/README.md

 4. Wrote a custom parser to extract voice line values in these files and convert to JSON
 5. Compiled all voice lines into a nice table

+# What's left

+While this list contains most voice lines from the game, there are still a few missing
+- Dota Plus voice lines
+- Community voice lines
+- Team Fan Pack voice lines